nounsDAO/nouns-tech/vote-refund/README.md

 This specification introduces four functions to the governance logic contract.
 These include two additional vote functions, which atomically refund vote transaction costs to governance participants, an ether withdrawal function, and a receive ether function.

+The governance logic contract will need to be filled with ETH in order to send refunds.
+As an example, this can be done by sending ETH from the treasury via a proposal.

 This feature will NOT refund voters for past transaction costs.

 ## Technical Specification